eceozdemir/dsa210-TermProject/README.md

 Limitations and future work
 1.time period is limited (only 1 year )
 2.Driver habits, trip distance and car usage patterns are not included.

+- AI tools were utilized to assist with improving clarity in written explanations, enhancing the structure of this README, correcting syntax errors, and debugging faulty code.
+However, the analytical work, modeling steps, and result interpretations were completed through personal effort.